SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

 -----------------------------------------
 Version of the functional profile.

-* Changes in primaryVersionNumber indicate breaking changes,
+* changes in primaryVersionNumber indicate breaking changes,
 * changes in secondaryVersionNumber indicate complimentary changes,
 * changes in subReleaseVersionNumber are without impact on the functionality